|Year of Entry||2018|

 The Chemistry major aims to provide students with a firm foundation in chemistry that will equip them with the knowledge, understanding, skills and attitudes required to achieve personal development and find suitable employment in the industrial, commercial, government and educational sectors.

-Applicants holding a 12-year school-leaving qualification or a partially completed sub-degree qualification will apply for admission to first-year studies in the Bachelor of Science in Chemistry programme (admission code: 1202).
+Applicants to this programme (admission code: 1202) will be considered for admission to first-year studies in the Bachelor of Science in Chemistry programme.

-To be considered for admission, you must satisfy the General Entrance Requirements.
-In addition to meeting the General Entrance Requirements, applicants are expected to have studied a subject related to Mathematics, Biology, Chemistry, Physics or Science at a high school or post-secondary institution.
+To be considered for admission, you must satisfy the General Entrance Requirements and have studied a subject related to Chemistry at a high school or post-secondary institution.

-For details of the programme's curriculum structure, please visit the ‘Undergraduate Catalogue’ (Note: The 2016 catalogue is for reference only.
-The 2017 catalogue will be published around July 2017.)
+For details of the programme's curriculum structure, please visit the ‘Undergraduate Catalogue’ (Note: The catalogue for the 2017 cohort is for reference only.
+The 2018 catalogue will be published around July 2018.)

 Graduates can expect to make a significant contribution in both the government and private sectors.
 You may seek employment in various government departments (such as the Environmental Protection Department, Government Laboratory or the Agriculture, Fisheries and Conservation Department), consultancy companies, laboratories and the commercial, industrial or educational sectors.
 Alternatively, you may choose to pursue postgraduate studies.